elmerdotdev/ciccc-node-js-midterm-project/README.md

 # NodeJS - Midterm Project

-**Goal:** Create a site with BREAD (Browse, Read, Edit, Add, Delete) functionality using NodeJS and Express as backend.
+**Goal:** Create a site with BREAD (Browse, Read, Edit, Add, Delete) functionality using Node.js and Express as backend.

 ## Instructions

-- You are free to create any type of site as long as it has CRUD/BREAD functionality and using MVC pattern
+- You are free to create any type of site as long as it has CRUD/BREAD functionality and using MVC pattern.
-- Keep the database in-memory or inside a *Model* (No external database)
+- Keep the database in-memory or inside a model (No external database).
-- You can use and modify a past project
-- The site must have login and signup
+- The site must have login and signup.
+- Use TypeScript.
-- Use *bcrypt* to hash and verify the password [https://www.npmjs.com/package/bcrypt]
+- Use `bcrypt` package to hash and verify the password [https://www.npmjs.com/package/bcrypt].
+- Use `uuid` package to generate unique ids.
-- Use cookies to keep user information in the browser after they login.
-Clear the cookies when they log out
+- Use cookies or JWT (or both) to keep user information in the browser after they login.
+Clear the cookies when they log out.
+- Create middleware so that BREAD routes can only be accessed if the user is authenticated or logged in.
-- You can choose to build your frontend/view using EJS, React, or Next.js
+- You can choose to build your frontend/view using Astro, EJS, or another library such as React if you prefer.

-## Sample routes and requests for BREAD
+## Example routes and requests for BREAD

-- **Browse:** GET /posts
+- **Browse:** `GET /posts`
-- **Read:** GET /posts/1
+- **Read:** `GET /posts/1`
-- **Edit:** PUT/PATCH /posts/1
+- **Edit:** `PUT /posts/1`
-- **Add:** POST /posts
+- **Add:** `POST /posts`
-- **Delete:** DELETE /posts/1
+- **Delete:** `DELETE /posts/1`

+- **Register** `POST /users/register`
+- **Login** `POST /users/login`

 ## Presentation

-Individual presentation will be on January 22, 2024.
+Individual presentation will be on next Monday.
 During the presentation of your website, please follow this flow:

 1. Signup
 2. Login